 - The Learning Mentor leads the Homeroom through a structured pastoral program for one period each week.

-House Leaders work with the team of Learning Mentors and subject teachers to ensure that an environment and atmosphere which promotes the growth of each student is maintained.
+House Leaders work with the team of Learning Mentors and subject teachers to ensure that the environment and atmosphere which promotes the growth of each student.
 Supporting students in need and liaising with parents are a primary focus.

 Aquila House (Eagle)